-It was a real eye-opener.
-To be honest, I had thought it would be easy and effortless to get the same kind of shots I’d seen in the photographer’s portfolio.
+I was allowed to bring my own camera for one wedding after a few months.
+It was such a momentous occasion!
+To be honest, it was an eye-opener.
+I had thought it would be easy and effortless to get the kind of shots I’d seen in the lead photographer’s portfolio.

 Next, I moved to the US and started looking for second shooter gigs.

-– Another Craigslist photographer looking for a second photographer for a one-off gig.
+– Another Craigslist photographer looking for a photographer for a one-off gig.

 It isn’t all doom and gloom.

 An in-person connection is worth the same as 100 cold emails.
 Get out there and meet people.
-You want folks to remember you when they are in a bind looking for a great second photographer.
+Offer to take someone to lunch.

 I’ll also be bringing out a ‘How to be a better second shooter’ guide soon for once you’ve got the jobs you want to book!